lnccbrown/HSSM/docs/CONTRIBUTING.md

 There are three main ways you can contribute to [HSSM](https://github.com/lnccbrown/HSSM) (listed in decreasing order of scope):

-1. Expanding the existing codebase with new features or improvements to existing ones.
+1. **Expanding the existing codebase** with new features or improvements to existing ones.
 Use the "Feature Request" label.
-2. Contributing to or improving the project's documentation and examples (located in `hssm/examples`).
+2. **Contributing to or improving the project's documentation and examples** (located in `hssm/examples`).
 Use the "Documentation" label.
-3. Rectifying issues with the existing codebase.
+3. **Rectifying issues with the existing codebase**.
 These can range from minor software bugs to more significant design problems.
 Use the "Bug" label.

 ## Opening Issues: